SIA’s S$1.16b makeover for A380 jets a ‘worthwhile’ investment: Analysts

 Associate Professor Nitin Pangarkar from NUS Business School described SIA’s A380 revamp as “a good product with some interesting differentiators”.

-He highlighted the double beds in both the first class and business class, saying that while the number of first-class suites have been halved to six, each suite received a boost in terms of space and comfort levels.
+He highlighted the double beds in both the first class and business class.
+Also, while the number of first-class suites have been halved to six, each suite received a boost in terms of space and comfort levels.

 “It is important to be careful to offer features that customers value highly and not just more features … From my perspective, I think they also correctly omitted some lower-value adding features such as showers,” said Mr Pangarkar, who is the academic director of MBA programmes at the Department of Strategy and Policy.